Nigel Fountain: Background

-Born in the Hampshire village of Netley, England, Fountain studied Politics at the University of York (1963–1966), and in 1964 he founded the student newspaper Nouse.
+Born in the Hampshire village of Netley, England, Fountain studied Politics at the University of York (1963–1966), and in 1964 he founded the student newspaper Nouse (having already set up a magazine called Eboracum).

 In the 1960s and '70s, Fountain contributed widely to magazines and journals of the alternative press such as Oz and Idiot International.
 In 1981, he was one of 60-plus staff members of Time Out who, after its owner Tony Elliott abandoned the magazine's original co-operative principles, left to establish an alternative listings magazine called City Limits, run on equal pay, with Fountain and John Fordham as co-editors.

-Fountain went on to write for other national publications such as The Guardian, where he was a commissioning editor of obituaries from 1994 to 2009, The Observer, The Sunday Times, New Statesman, The Oldie, Evening Standard, SoHo Weekly News, History Today, and New Society.
+Fountain went on to write for other notable national publications.
+Among these were The Guardian, where he was a commissioning editor of obituaries from 1994 to 2009 (as well as writing many himself), The Observer, The Sunday Times, New Statesman, The Oldie, Evening Standard, SoHo Weekly News, History Today, and New Society.

 His first book, a novel called Days Like These, was published in 1985, followed in 1988 by Underground: The London Alternative Press, 1966–74, considered the most comprehensive survey of the alternative newspapers and magazines that flourished in the UK with the emergence of the New Journalism.
 On the reissue of Underground as an ebook, the reviewer for New Model Journalism wrote: "As a piece of writing, it is a head-long rush, describing the events that shaped the scene as much as the publications itself.
 As a giddy fast forward through the years in question, at least for the 'turned on' generation who emerged from the rapidly expanding university sector, it is a vivid picture that Fountain paints.
 He is also good on the social changes that underpinned the scene – the arrival in London of baby boomers from the US and Australia and a cohort of grammar-school boys who were happy to side step the professions.
 Writing in the mid-1980s, it is perhaps not surprising that the representation of, and work environment experienced by, women in the alternative print was at the front of Fountain’s mind.
 Two decades on, the sexual revolution that it appeared to embody, in which women were expected to drop their prudish resistance to male demands, is an embarrassment brilliantly unpicked in this book."